offensive-tooling/FUZZmap/README.md

 ## 🔔 Disclaimer

-FuzzMap is designed for legitimate security testing with proper authorization.
+FUZZmap is designed for legitimate security testing with proper authorization.
 Always ensure you have permission before testing any website or application.

 ---

 <div align="center">
-  <b>FuzzMap - Slogan (Coming Soon)</b>
+  <b>FUZZmap - Slogan (Coming Soon)</b>
 </div>